Carl Saab, PhD

 9500 Euclid Avenue, Cleveland, Ohio 44195

-Chronic pain is one of the most widespread, costly and disabling health conditions in the United States.
-Musculoskeletal pain is the most common type of chronic pain, and chronic low back pain is highly prevalent in this category, with healthcare costs estimated at $100 billion annually.
-Our research is based on emerging scientific findings showing that pain is mediated by brain activity.
-Therefore, our main goal is to define the brain networks mediating pain.
-Our strategy is to reduce scientific theory to clinical practice using non-invasive brain imaging and big data analytics, thus enabling accurate classification and assessment of patients with pain, and providing healthcare professionals the opportunity for earlier interventions to prevent long-term pain, disability and opioid use.
+Chronic (long-term) pain is one of the most widespread, costly and disabling health conditions in the United States.
+Musculoskeletal pain, the most common type of chronic pain, is especially devastating; healthcare costs for chronic low back pain are estimated at $100 billion a year.
+Our research is based on new scientific findings showing that pain is controlled by the brain.
+Therefore, our main goal is to define the brain networks that govern pain, through non-invasive brain imaging and analysis of patient data.
+This will allow for better diagnosis of patients with pain, and will enable healthcare professionals to treat patients earlier to prevent long-term pain, disability and opioid use.

 - Chang, Y.W., Tan A., Saab C.Y., Waxman S.G.
 Unilateral focal burn injury is followed by long-lasting bilateral allodynia and neuronal hyperexcitability in spinal cord dorsal horn.
 J Pain 11:119-30, 2010 (COVER).